kunstmusik/blue-manual/docs/tutorials/tutorial_scripting.md

 SoundObjects, and for the Python programmer, help you determine when you might want to use one object verse the other.

-# External SoundObject
+## External SoundObject

-The external SoundObject is a generic object that allows you to write script within blue to be executed outside of blue and have the generated score be brought back in.
+The External SoundObject is a generic object that allows you to write script within blue to be executed outside of blue and have the generated score be brought back in.
 The way this is implemented, blue will read in anything that the external program writes to stdout. for most scripting languages, this equates to a "print()" command of some sort in your script.

-The external SoundObject's editor takes in two inputs, a script and a commandline to run on that script. technically, when blue is in the score generating pass and comes to an external SoundObject, the external SoundObject writes your script to a temp file, then runs the commandline
+The External SoundObject's editor takes in two inputs, a script and a commandline to run on that script. technically, when blue is in the score generating pass and comes to an external SoundObject, the external SoundObject writes your script to a temp file, then runs the commandline